akamai/distimate/docs/tutorial.rst

     The selected 100 points will provide enough detail for smooth CDF plots.

-Distimate can estimate the following functions:
+Distimate supports the following functions:

 * :func:`.mean` (ineffective and imprecise, for sanity checks only)
 * Probability density function (PDF) - :class:`.PDF`